miskat-armin/assignment-10-brand-shop-client-side-public/README.md

 ## Getting Started

-To get started with our Tech Deals Website, follow these steps:
+To get started with our Tech Harbor Website, follow these steps:

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using `npm install`.
 3. Configure Firebase authentication and set up a MongoDB instance.
 4. Start the application with `npm start`.
-5. Explore tech deals, create an account, and enjoy the benefits of our website.
+5. Explore tech harbor, create an account, and enjoy the benefits of our website.

 ## Feedback and Contributions

 We value your feedback and contributions to make this website even better.
 If you have any suggestions or would like to contribute, please open an issue or create a pull request.

-Thank you for choosing our Tech Deals Website.
+Thank you for choosing our Tech Harbor Website.
 Happy shopping!